Yansu vs Dreamer

 - Work across Slack, Teams, Discord, or other messaging platforms

-- Need apps that pull from 65+ real-world data sources
+- Need automations that pull from 65+ real-world data sources

-- Want to own your generated code with no platform lock-in
+- Want to own your knowledge and automations with no platform lock-in

 - Need SOC 2 + ISO 27001 compliance